cyberonion256/google-telegram_transferbot/README.md

 ## 1. Initizalization

->> Set up follows this YouTube tutorial: https://www.youtube.com/watch?v=mKSXd_od4Lg

 - Set up a telegram bot with @BotFather (relevant information: bot token), see here: https://core.telegram.org/bots
 - Set up new Google Spreadsheet (relevant information: webApp url, Spreadsheet id)
 - Set up Google Drive folder to store URLs (relevant information: folder id)

+>> Set up follows this YouTube tutorial: https://www.youtube.com/watch?v=mKSXd_od4Lg

 ## 2. Prepare Google Spread Sheet

-The bot is prepared to fill a prepared spread sheet.
+The bot in its current specification is written to fill the attached spread sheet [Template](docs/Spreadsheet_template_transferbot.xls).
 The provided template consistes of three worksheets:
 - *Worksheet 1 "collection":* This is where the finished input is stored; the columns must match those of Worksheet 2 "assembler".
 - *Worksheet 2 "assembler":* This is where the bot assembles a current input before it is pushed to the collection or deleted; the columns must match those of Worksheet 1 "collection".
 - *Worksheet 3 "command_storage":* This is a temporary storage for command into to correctly refer following input to the correct collumns, e.g. if the command is '/person_add', the next entries are added in the person column in the "assembler" sheet.